 Poplar Grove Plantation provides a culturally rich opportunity to explore local and regional Gullah Geechee history as it relates to the Foy family; Foy family slaves; agricultural practices, including the cultivation of peanuts, sweet potatoes, and melons; and the heritage arts, such as basket-making, weaving, and blacksmithing.
-Poplar Grove Plantation, as part of the National Register of Historic Places and as part of the Gullah Geechee Corridor established by the National Park Service, reflects the traditions of a diverse slave community in southeastern North Carolina.
+Poplar Grove Plantation, as part of the National Register of Historic Places and as part of the Gullah Geechee Corridor established by the National Park Service, reflects the traditions of a diverse community of enslaved people in southeastern North Carolina.

 Through the efforts of the National Park Service to establish this Corridor, “the Gullah Geechee story represents a crucial component of local, regional, and national history.
 Preserving and interpreting Gullah Geechee culture and its associated sites is significant to people of all racial, regional, and ethnic backgrounds and is vital to telling the story of the American heritage” (NPS 2).
 Only recently has Pender County, North Carolina, and St. Johns County, Florida, been included in the expansion of the Corridor.